AbrSergey/Easy-Posting/readme.md

 # Hello there!

 Welcome to my open source project!
-Let me explain to you what this is all about. 🙌
+Let me explain to you what this is about. 🙌

 Note: This project is being developed on as we speak.